 Judge Ginsburg stated during the oral arguments that strength comes with numbers.
 The class action lawsuit can help protect an individual worker’s rights against his or her giant employer.
 When backed by labor groups and unions, the employee can easily match his employer’s superior strength.
 She also fears that this may pave way for employers to continue implementing unfair working conditions to their workers such as underpayment, no overtime pays, and layoffs.

-According to the Economic Policy Institute, around 25 million workers last year, especially the non-union employees in the private sector, were forced to give their rights to join class-action lawsuits as one of the conditions of employment.
+According to the Economic Policy Institute, around 25 million workers last year, especially the non-union employees in the private sector, were forced to sign their rights to join class-action lawsuits away, as one of the conditions of employment.

 More in Legal Advice